xiongrxchn/IntelBri.github.io/index.md

 #### Patrolman system desgin

-We designed the Patrolman system, using Raspberry Pi to detect and report road potholes with their georeferenced locations.
+We design the Patrolman system, using Raspberry Pi to detect and report road potholes with their georeferenced locations.
 The system consists of a mobile platform (we use the toy car in the experiments), a MPU-6050 accelerometer and a GPS sensor.
 Also, we use the power bank to supply power of the system.

 ![](Images/car0.png)